 An’s Reflection on the Outdoor Educator Semester Course

-In 2016, Program Director Maggie Lyons Weller contacted An with the news that he’d been nominated for a full scholarship for Outward Bound California’s Outdoor Educator Semester Course.
+In 2016, we contacted An with the news that he’d been nominated for a full scholarship for Outward Bound California’s Outdoor Educator Semester Course.
 An embraced the opportunity and embarked on an educational odyssey that ranged from the High Sierra to San Francisco and from Los Angeles to Joshua Tree over the span of 65 days.
 In the midst of backpacking, rock climbing, service learning and Wilderness First Responder training, An encountered numerous challenges and made some powerful realizations.

 “My biggest takeaways were the interpersonal skills and the idea of having a beginner’s mind.
 I came into the course thinking I’d done NOLS, I’m hot stuff, I know what I’m doing.
 I thought I wasn’t going to learn much–maybe just reinforce my skills–but that was completely not true.
 For me, this is where a lot of the challenges came from on the course.